Looking for things to do with your child? Check out these learning and educational activities for 3 year olds for at home or outdoors.

 - Go down the alphabet.
 Pick one letter and talk about it throughout the day.
 You might color a page of the letter, describe the different sounds it makes, or find things in the room that start with that letter.

 - Use a dry erase board.
-Dry erase markers leave less mess than traditional markers, and allow her to write and erase as often as she’d like.
+Peel-away “markers” leave less mess than traditional markers, and allow her to write and erase as often as she’d like.

 - Write letters and numbers with chalk.
 Whether on the sidewalk or a chalkboard, writing with chalk is another fun way to practice holding writing tools.